zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/22-sinhala-google.md

 He was alone.
 He was the only one who came to Sambodhi.

 [APZ 107.2] (# apz107.2) # apz107.2 .ref .apz} "How luckyThe Lord
-Are you alone in being ordained? ”The Blessed One had black hair when he was young The sweet young man was accompanied by weeping lamentations with tears on his face at an early age All household pests are cut down against the wishes of parents and relatives Break down the pests of wives and children, destroy the pests of relatives and destroy the pests of friends.
+Are you alone in being ordained?
+"The Blessed One had black hair when he was young The sweet young man was accompanied by weeping lamentations with tears on his face at an early age All household pests are cut down against the wishes of parents and relatives Break down the pests of wives and children, destroy the pests of relatives and destroy the pests of friends.